"The Phantom Wooer"

 Skeleton Key Poetry

-Welcome to Skeleton Key Poetry!
-A compassionate home of second chances, for rejected poems that can use a skeleton key to unlock meaning for readers.
+Welcome to Skeleton Key Poetry — a compassionate home for raw emotion, vivid imagery, and the macabre, where every poem uses a skeleton key to unlock meaning for readers.

 Submit your best rhyming poetry, in any form, and if we like it we’ll publish it in our quarterly online magazine!
 This is a great opportunity for new (or gently seasoned) poets to get your rejected and overlooked poems published!